-Engineering (2016 - 2018)
+Engineering (2022 - 2024)

-Students should have completed a rigorous college preparation program, including mathematics (at least through trigonometry), chemistry, and physics.
-Students are usually admitted to the program as freshmen and must be prepared to begin with Calculus I (MATH-UA 121) in the first semester of college.
-Given the highly structured curricula, transfer into the program after the first year is very difficult.
+Students typically begin the dual-degree program in the first semester of their first year, and they must be prepared to begin with Calculus I (MATH-UA 121) in the first semester of college.
+Given the highly structured curricula, joining the program after the first year is very difficult.
 Students must maintain satisfactory performance and must complete the required courses in a timely fashion to remain in the program.

 Students in the dual-degree program spend their first three years of study primarily in the College of Arts and Science.
 In the first year at the College, the different curricula require many of the same foundational courses.
 This gives students time to consult with faculty in both CAS and the NYU Tandon School of Engineering before committing themselves to a particular dual-degree combination.